-Retro bicycles, men's and women's, are making a comeback.
+Retro bicycles, both diamond frame bikes and step through bikes, are making a comeback.
 It's a fact that you can't avoid - advertisements for retro bicycles are all around us on social media, as well as on other, more traditional advertising mediums.
 And there are plenty of good reasons for that - retro bikes are great for a lot of things, after all, and they do have a certain charm you can't simply ignore.
 But with all of those things, as well as the changes we see in bicycles today, one question must be answered - what really is a retro bicycle?
 How would you identify a retro road bike if you want to buy one?
 How are retro cruiser bicycles different from modern bicycles?

 What are retro bicycles?

 When it comes to the term "retro", it's usually used to indicate something that was fashionable or popular at a given time in the past.
 Note that not every old-fashioned bike with basket is a retro bicycle.
 In the world of bicycles, there are two main categories.
 The first one is retro bicycles that were made in the past, ten, twenty, thirty years ago.
 There are still perfect examples of such bikes, especially classic bikes, out there, in perfect, rideable condition.
 The issue with them is that they use old technologies and materials.
 The technologies may have made a durable bike, but those materials are significantly worn out, and many such retro bicycles aren't really safe for day-to-day use.

 It's the other category we're more interested in.
 Of course, we're talking about the modern interpretation of a retro bicycle.
 It's an undeniable fact that the styling and looks are impressive.
 That's why many manufacturers try to replicate them.
 However, they do so with the modern technologies and materials that may have not been available in the past.
 This often makes them better for daily use, more durable, and higher quality in general.